TurkuNLP/register-annotation-docs/_register/IP-ds.md

 - Texts describing something with the purpose of selling
 - Overtly marketing, but money does not need to be mentioned
-- E.g., book blurbs, product descriptions
+- E.g., book blurbs, product descriptions, marketing a service

 <!-- details -->